LadissonLai/LadissonLai.github.io/_pages/about.md

 My research interests mainly revolve around unmanned systems, autonomous driving simulation, motion planning, etc. I am very excited to develop stable and robust motion planning algorithms and apply them to unmanned autonomous systems.
 I am also actively exploring the combination of artificial intelligence large model technology and motion planning.

 Currently, I am studying the open source [Robot Navigation System](https://github.com/ros-planning/navigation) source code.
-I hope to transform it and empower the large model with traditional planning algorithms, and finally apply it to my own automatic Driving the car above.
+I hope to transform it and empower the large model with traditional planning algorithms, and finally apply it to my own self-driving car.

 I am actively looking for PhD positions at the moment.